TransientError/prog-layout/README.md

 The main difference between this layout and normal QWERTY is that the punctuation marks used commonly in programming are found in the number row.
 This pattern was inspired by [Programmer Dvorak](https://www.kaufmann.no/roland/dvorak/).

-I created this on Windows and also have a version that works for Mac OS, but XKB is by far the most annoying to configure, so it's the only one in this repo so far.
-I can add the others on request.
+I created this on Windows and also have a version that works for Mac OS, but XKB is by far the most annoying to configure.
+I can add MacOs on request.

 # XKB Installation a.k.a. most Linuxes
 1. Copy the `prog` file to `/usr/share/X11/xkb/symbols` and copy `evdev.xml` to `/usr/share/X11/xkb/rules`.